Special Education: LeBlanc Special Services Center

 A Letter from the Lynn Hathaway, director of special education!

 I wanted to take this opportunity to introduce myself as the Director of Special Education for the Ascension Parish School System.
-As your student begins receiving special education services in our district for the first time, I want you to know that we are excited to have the honor of partnering with you and serve your child.
+Whether your student is beginning to receive special education services in our district for the first time or they are already receiving services in our district, I want you to know that we are excited to have the honor of partnering with you and serving your child.

 The special education department is committed to supporting parents and working together to help your child be successful.
 There are several ways that our department engages with families: through email communication, IEP check-ins, as well as through our Special Education Advisory Council.
-Information about this is included in this packet as well as on our website www.apsb.org.
+Information about these and other programs can be found here on our website.

 Welcome again.
 We look forward to working with you and your child.